Covid 19 coronavirus: UFC champion Israel Adesanya supports Whanganui and other communities

 The PPE is expected to arrive within two weeks.

-Today Director General of Health Ashley Bloomfield gave a "categorical assurance" that there was a good supply of personal protective equipment (PPE) to the health sector with a nationalised distribution chain.
+On Wednesday Director-General of Health Ashley Bloomfield gave a "categorical assurance" that there was a good supply of personal protective equipment (PPE) to the health sector with a nationalised distribution chain.

 He said he wasn't prepared to give individual assurances as there are more than 100,000 health care workers in New Zealand.